A brief history of Calverley Old Hall

 Calverley Old Hall plan showing main building periods according to latest timber analysis

-Now we at last we are able to plan an exciting new future for the whole site, realising its potential to inspire both Landmarkers and the local community in which this marvellous site sits.
+Now we have been at last able to plan an exciting new future for the whole site, realising its potential to inspire both Landmarkers and the local community in which this marvellous site sits.

-Watch buildings archaeologist Dr Jonathan Clark take a tour of Calverley Old Hall
+Bank in time: Watch buildings archaeologist Dr Jonathan Clark take a tour of Calverley Old Hall before its transformation